 Identity theft is one of the main ways in which cyber-criminals can profit from hacking other people.
 Once you take on someone else’s identity, you can access anything they have, and we all know what happens next.
 Even if someone does not victimize you directly, they may use you as a “middle step” with which to hack others.
 Apart from the moral problems, this also means that you could be suspected of their crimes!
 Identity verification (especially online) is so important these days that its value cannot be overstated.
 But what is it?
-How does it work?
-And can it be hacked?
+How does multi-factor authentication (MFA) work?
+And can MFA be hacked?

+Time for some multi-factor authentication basics.
 Multi-factor authentication (or MFA) is just a basic security concept that can be applied in many ways.
 It simply involves the use of more than one method to verify someone’s identity.
 So, for instance, if someone has to present an ID card and also scan a fingerprint, that would be a physical example of MFA.
 A more common example would be CAPTCHA verification on various websites combined with phone verification.

-There is one other thing to understand: All forms of authentication can be boiled down to three types:
+There is one other thing to understand.
+All forms of authentication can be boiled down to three types:

 - Knowledge-based: This is a form of verification based on something that the person knows.
 Passwords are one example, as are security questions and PIN numbers